Last updated: July 2026

 Frequently asked questions

-Who actually pays the new tax?
+Who would actually pay the new tax, if it's legislated?

-How much revenue will it raise?
+How much revenue would it raise, if it goes ahead?

 Disclaimer: This information is general in nature and does not constitute financial, legal, or tax advice.
 Calculations are estimates only and may not reflect your exact circumstances.
 Eligibility criteria and dollar amounts may change without notice.
 Always verify with the relevant government authority, your mortgage broker, or a licensed financial adviser before making decisions.